mental health and wellbeing at Purbrook Junior School

 Hampshire CAMHS website has support for parents on everything from anxiety to trauma with a variety of leaflets and self-help workbooks available.

 Young Minds has a parent helpline and a variety of resources available.

 Hampshire Youth Access provide counselling in the local area to children and young people.

 Anna Freud National Centre for Children and Families has a variety of resources available.

 There are a few books that may be useful to use with your child if they are particularly anxious:

-Overcoming your child’s Fears and Worries: A Self-help Guide using Cognitive Behavioural Techniques by Cathy Cresswell and Lucy Willetts
+Helping your child with fears and worries: A Self-help Guide for parents by Cathy Cresswell and Lucy Willetts

 Starving the Anxiety Gremlin for Children aged 5-9: A Cognitive Behavioural Therapy Workbook on Anxiety Management by Kate Collins-Donnelly

 We also truly appreciate and recognise that it can be difficult being a parent and sometimes you may need help and support as well.
 There are times where we can offer you suggestions to help or we may be able to guide you to alternative services that will prove beneficial.
 Hampshire have recently created a document which lists a range of services available to adults/parents.

 Furthermore, NHS Solent have recently created a Family Wellbeing Pack for Covid 19 which can be accessed at: